 Growing a cannabis plant at home in Slovenia is legal, providing it contains 0.2% THC or less.

 Is CBD legal in Slovenia?

-CBD and hemp oil are both legal in Slovenia.
-They’re also both easily obtainable and are often used to alleviate symptoms associated with various health conditions.
-However, as with cannabis cultivation, all CBD or hemp oil must not contain more than 0.2% THC.
+Up until recently, CBD and hemp oil were both legal in Slovenia.
+They were also both easily obtainable and often used to alleviate symptoms associated with various health conditions.
+As with cannabis cultivation, the law stated that the CBD or hemp oil must not contain more than 0.2% THC.